1. Total numbers

 In real numbers: in 1970, 17 million children under the age of 5 died from preventable diseases.
 In 1990, around 12 million; in 2000, around 10 million; in 2011, this number dropped to 7 million.
 In 2012, approximately 6.6 million children worldwide – 18,000 children per day – died before reaching their fifth birthday.
 This is roughly half the number of under-fives who died in 1990.
 However, we’re still at more than 10 children dying every minute.
 Almost half of under-5 deaths in developing countries are babies younger than 1 month.

-Still, there has been a remarkable decline, especially in view of global population growth.
+In relative numbers as well there has been a remarkable decline, especially in view of global population growth.
 Indeed, over the last centuries and decades, there have been tremendous improvements and child mortality rates have dropped substantially:

 Childhood mortality rates differ for boys and girls.
 In Africa childhood mortality among boys is far higher than among girls, according to new figures from UNICEF that break down mortality by sex.